-6.1 Submetering overview
+5.1 Submetering overview

-A submeter is an individual meter which measures water consumption by a lot within a strata subdivided development.
-Submeters are installed 'downstream' of the master meter, which measures the total supply of water into a building.
+A submeter is an individual meter which measures water consumption by a lot within a strata subdivided Community Title Scheme (CTS) or similar development.
+Submeters are installed 'downstream' of the master meter, which measures the total supply of water into a building/property.